pepeleduin/Collision-Avoidance-Algorithms-in-2D-using-Voronoi-Diagrams/README.md

 ## Simulation of Collision Avoidance Algorithms in 2D using Voronoi Diagrams

-Code used in my Graduation Project as requirement for obtaining the degree of Information Technology Engineer.

 ### Installation
 Please, install [Anaconda](https://docs.anaconda.com/anaconda/install/index.html) for package management according to your system specifications.